-The distribution of households by year they reported to have completed the construction of their dwellings is given in Table 5.13 and graphically presented in Figures 4.5 and 4.6.
-It is observed as given that the open intervals, that is: on or before 1970 or on or before 1980 was the construction period most frequently reported either in 2002 or 2012.
-In 2002, about 31.7 percent of the households lived in dwelling units that were built on or before 1970, while it was marginally down to 27.8 percent in comparison to the 2012' open interval, on or before 1980.
+The distribution of households by year of completion of their dwelling units is given in Table 5.13 and graphically presented in Figures 5.6A and 5.6B.
+It is observed that the open intervals, that is: on or before 1970 (i.e. for 2002 Census) or on or before 1980 (for 2012 Census) were the construction periods most households were reported to have completed the construction of their dwelling units.
+In 2002 for example, about 31.7 percent of the households were reported to have lived in dwelling units that were built on or before 1970, while in the 2012 Census 27.8 percent were residing in dwellings that were built on or before 1980.

-Sizeable proportions of the households (13.5 and 15.4 percent in 2012 and 2002 respectively) resided in dwelling units that had no year of construction.
-They may perhaps be tenants and other occupants who were not owners of the dwellings; and as such, they have no detailed information about when the dwellings were built (Table 5.13 and Figures 5.6A & 5.6B).
+Also, it is observed that approximately 15.4 percent (28,168) and 13.5 percent (27,680) of the households in 2002 and 2012 respectively resided in dwelling units that had no year of construction.
+They may perhaps be tenants and other occupants who were not owners of the dwelling units; and as such, they have no detailed information about when the dwellings were built (Table 5.13 and Figures 5.6A & 5.6B).